 Casino Loyalty Programs

 MGM Resorts (Mirage, Aria, Bellagio, etc.) operates M Life, Sands (Venetian and Palazzo) operates Grazi, and Caesars Entertainment (Caesars, Harrah’s, Paris, etc.) operates Total Rewards.
-Each of these programs evolved from the casinos’ desire to standardize comps and other rewards for their most prolific gamblers.
+Each of these programs evolved from the casinos’ desire to standardize comps and other rewards for their most prolific gamblers who may have also tried playing on Babu88.
 You can earn credits based on how much you bet and redeem them for free or discounted rooms, but you can also earn credits for hotel stays and other purchases and redeem them for all kinds of things.

 It’s possible to become one of their elite members without gambling at all, and casinos have become wise to this opportunity to diversify their income stream and find more ways to send you home with an empty wallet.
 However, I’ve never found myself in a situation where I got remotely close to earning a useful number of credits, so I don’t recommend most people pursue this path.